TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/_posts/2020-09-22-frequently-asked-questions.md

 ##### Q: I put the application in the background / locked my phone during workout measurement.
 The application slowed down, became unresponsive for some time and the resulting recording seems off.
 What happened?

 A: For [technical reasons the data acquisition pauses when the application is not in the foreground](https://stackoverflow.com/questions/64831910/how-to-make-my-app-keep-receiving-and-processing-bluetooth-data-while-the-phone) (either being in the background or the phone getting locked).
 This is the reason why the measurement screen has a wake lock which prevents the phone from going to sleep during workout.
 When this issue happens the information piles up and once the application gets back into the foreground it is flooded with all of that at once.
 The Precor Spinner Chrono Power attaches time stamps to their data packets but the Schwinn IC4 for example does not and that makes it impossible to reconstruct a workout forensically when this flooding happens.
 So the resulting workout will be skewed and the processing of many packets makes the app unresponsive.
 The future versions will have a rate limiting which will help to drop the packages, but that won't help with the core problem.
-If you are software engineer proficient in Flutter feel free to help me with advice to tackle this.
+If you are a software engineer proficient in Flutter feel free to help me with advice to tackle this.

 ##### Q: My phone is very sluggish, the application lags behind.
 Can that be improved?